-The applications are very flexible.
+The subtypes in A230 are very flexible.
 These are the basic principles:

-Heating (circuit 1):
+Heating (application A230.1):

 Typically, the flow temperature is adjusted according to your requirements.
-The flow temperature sensor (S3) is the most important sensor.
+The flow temperature sensor S3 is the most important sensor.
 The desired flow temperature at S3 is calculated in the ECL controller, based on the outdoor temperature (S1) and the desired room temperature.

 The lower the outdoor temperature, the higher the desired flow temperature.
-By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
-In Saving mode the heating can be reduced or switched off totally.